666gowda/smooch/README.md

 <div align="center">

-# 💖 SMOOCH
+# SMOOCH

 ### Your Own Companion

-*An expressive AI companion that comes to life with personality—and can speak in a voice that's personal to you.*
+*A small AI companion designed to feel personal — even speaking in a voice that's meaningful to you.*

 <img src="images/smooch_v1.png" width="350">